There are lots of food options at Christ's:

 During term time, Upper Hall is the day-to-day College canteen.
 It serves breakfast, lunch and an evening meal during the week, and at weekends there's a longer brunch to give you more flexibility on your meal times as well as the evening meal.
 It can get quite busy, especially

 During term time there's a set price menu which includes self-service vegetables and/or chips.
 For each meal there are a number of special dishes available, but the some items such as jacket potatoes, sandwiches, salads and vegetables are available whatever else is being served.
 At lunch time there is also soup and a range of hot pies.

 Snacks and drinks are also available whenever the servery is open, and include fruit, yoghurt, confectionary, flapjacks, cakes, mineral water and a range of soft drinks.

-Eating in Upper Hall gives you a lot of choice and is very convenient in a busy student schedule.
-It's also a good opportunity to catch up with friends during the day.
+Eating in Upper Hall gives you a lot of choice and is very convenient in a busy

 "Upper hall is always a great way to meet friends spontaneously and to socialise with different people over each meal.
 It really helps to bring together the college community, as you get to know everyone."

 Details will obviously change each week, but you might be interested to look at some Upper Hall sample menus to get a sense of the choice of food that is typically available in the cafeteria, along with corresponding sample allergen information if that's relevant.
 As a student you can look at the week's menus on the College intranet.